RRZE-HPC/raytracer-tutorial/README.md

   **Include `sphere.hpp` in your `main.cpp`!**
 2. To handle more than one object, we will have a list of `hittable`s and finally some common constants and functions.
 Look at `hittable_list.hpp` and `common.hpp`.
   **Include both header files in your `main.cpp`!**
-  Since some of the current `include`s are already covered in the newly added headers, you can remove `ray.hpp` and `vec3.hpp` again.
 3. The function determining if an object was hit is now handled in the corresponding object classes (like `sphere`), therefore, we don't need the `hit_sphere()` function in main anymore.
   **Delete `hit_sphere()` in `main.cpp`**
 4. We now can create our objects in a smarter way!
 Look at the `// World` section for Task 3 in the main function and comment it in.